virgiliud/acf-flex-starter/README.md

 ## ACF Starter Layouts

-The layouts available in the ACF Flexible Content field and their options.
+The available ACF Flexible Content layouts and their options.

 ### Media & Text